The yes boundaries wavefunctions of the universe: Extended geometries with timelike boundaries

 \subsection{Empty timelike-bounded de Sitter beyond a single cosmic horizon patch}

 Among the geometries our theory aims to capture is two-sided timelike-bounded metastable de Sitter

 with boundaries at $\theta =\theta_c$ and $\theta = \pi-\theta_c$, with

-along with the decay bubbles as depicted in the figures.
+along with the decay bubbles as depicted in the figures by Minkowski diamonds at future infinity, see for instance figure \ref{fig:bounded_dS_tall}.
+Here $\ell = \sqrt{3/\Lambda}$ is the de Sitter length and $R_c$ is the fixed boundary proper radius.
 Among states that are pure metastable de Sitter in bulk (without matter excitations), the spectrum of states that we will specify also includes the independent microstates of \cite{Coleman:2021nor, Batra:2024kjl, Silverstein:2024xnr}.
 These are generically singular at the horizon.
 We will not, however, keep arbitrary singular states, nor will we keep states that correspond to negative mass sources outside the boundaries.